Anil Kumble: Coaching career

-On 24 June 2016 he was appointed as the head coach of the Indian Cricket Team by BCCI for a period of one year but resigned due to untenable differences with the captain, Virat Kohli, as stated by him.
-Anil Kumble's term of one year ended after the 2017 ICC Champions Trophy.
-The chief of COA, Vinod Rai, announced on 12 June 2017 that Anil Kumble will continue as the coach of the India Cricket Team for the upcoming West Indies tour of India.
-After a recent defeat in ICC Champions Trophy Final 2017 against Pakistan, he stepped down as the head coach of the Indian Cricket Team on 20 June 2017 after a duration of less than 1 year.

-Kumble's first series as a coach was against the West Indies in July where India played four Test matches, winning 2–0.
+On 24 June 2016, Kumble was appointed as the head coach of the Indian men's cricket team by the BCCI for a period of one year.
+His first series as a coach was against the West Indies in July where India played four Test matches, winning 2–0.
 Later India beat New Zealand 3–0 in the Test series, his second consecutive Test series win as a coach.

-India also defeated England 4–0 in the five-Test series in November–December and stretched their winning streak to three test series victory under Kumble as a coach.

-India's fourth Test series win came against Bangladesh.
-India went on to dominate on their home soil which marked as India's 19-match unbeaten record in Tests.
+India also defeated England 4–0 in the five-Test series in November–December and stretched their winning streak to three Test series victory.
+The next Test series win came against Bangladesh.
+India went on to dominate on their home soil which marked a 19-match unbeaten record in Tests.

-During the four-match Test series against Australia in March; India lost the first match but made a sensational comeback, beating the Australians in two of the last three tests, drawing one match and winning the series 2–1.

-India also registered two one-day series wins under Kumble's tenure, as India defeated New Zealand in a five one-day match series 3–2, followed by a 2–1 win over England in a three-match series.
+During the four-match Test series against Australia in March, India lost the first match but made a sensational comeback, beating the Australians in two of the last three Tests, drawing one match and winning the series 2–1.
+India also registered two ODI series wins in Kumble's tenure, as India defeated New Zealand in a five ODI match series 3–2, followed by a 2–1 win over England in a three-match series.